EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 ## Tools

-There is a number of tools and practices to help us develop research software in a FAIR way and help us with the 4 FAIR principles.
+There are various tools and practices that support the development of FAIR research software, contributing to each of the four FAIR principles.
+These tools and practices work together, as no single tool or practice addresses only one principle.
-They need to be use in combination to help us move along the FAIR spectrum - there is no single practice or a tool for a single principle; and one tool or practice can often contribute to multiple principles.
+In fact, a single tool or practice can often contribute to multiple principles simultaneously.
-Consider the table below for a summary of how some tools and practices help with each of the FAIR software principles.
+The table below provides a summary of how different tools and practices align with the FAIR software principles.

 | Tools and practices                                                                               | Findable | Accessible | Interoperable | Reusable |
 |---------------------------------------------------------------------------------------------------|----------|------------|---------------|----------|